owenbrooks/owenbrooks.github.io/src/content/blog/macho.md

     mov     x16, 1
     svc     0x80
 ```
-- We move 64 into the `x0` register - this means our exit code will be 64
+- We move 64 into the `x0` register.
+This means our exit code will be 64
-- We move 1 into the `x16` register - 1 is the identifier for the `AUE_EXIT` [system call TODO]
+- We move 1 into the `x16` register.
+This is the identifier for the [`EXIT` system call](https://github.com/apple-oss-distributions/xnu/blob/8d741a5de7ff4191bf97d57b9f54c2f6d4a15585/bsd/kern/syscalls.master#L46)
-- Then we execute the `svc` instruction to tell the processor that we want to do a syscall. `0x80` is a convention?
-TODO ***
+- Then we execute the `svc` instruction to tell the processor that we want to do a syscall. `0x80` is [conventionally passed as the immediate](https://github.com/apple-oss-distributions/xnu/blob/8d741a5de7ff4191bf97d57b9f54c2f6d4a15585/libsyscall/custom/SYS.h#L248)

 To get the corresponding machine code, we could consult the [Arm A-profile A64 Instruction Set Architecture](https://developer.arm.com/documentation/ddi0602/2025-03) and encode the instructions manually, but we'll take a shortcut and get the `as` assembler to do this for us:
 ```
 $ as -o exit_syscall.o exit_syscall.S
 ```
-And `objdump` to print out the contents:
+And use `objdump` to print out the contents:
 ```
 $ objdump ./exit_syscall.o --disassemble